Carnival Vista Ship Review [PHOTOS]

 Interior rooms are budget-friendly and offer the essential comforts in a cozy setting.

-If you want an ocean view without splurging on a suite, cove balcony staterooms are available.
-These staterooms, which debuted on Carnival Dream and are cut out of the hull, are located closer to the waterline, providing a unique view of the ocean and a quieter environment and even an occasional splash or two depending on the sea conditions.
+Cove balcony staterooms are available for a view without splurging on a suite.
+These staterooms, which debuted on Carnival Dream and are cut out of the hull, are located closer to the waterline, providing a unique ocean view, a quieter environment, and even an occasional splash or two, depending on the sea conditions.

 Cloud 9 Spa Cabins

-Cloud 9 Spa staterooms are another popular option for spa lovers with access to the spa and thermal suite, included in the price, along with a few other amenities.
+Cloud 9 Spa staterooms are another popular option for spa lovers, with access to the spa and thermal suite included in the price and a few other amenities.
 But it’s worth comparing the cost of booking a standard room and adding a thermal suite pass.

-PRO TIP: If you’re staying on deck six or seven, walk all the way forward, and you’ll find a special area to take in the views that rarely anyone knows about.
+PRO TIP: If you’re staying on deck six or seven, walk all the way forward, and you’ll find a particular area to take in the views that few people know about.

 Family Harbor Staterooms